eaasi/user-handbook/source/guide/administration.rst

 Install & Updates
 -------------------

-Using this menu, EaaSI Admins can perform two maintenance tasks that may be necessary following a new update or release of the EaaSI platform.
+Using this menu, EAASI Admins can perform two maintenance tasks that may be necessary following a new update or release of the EAASI platform.

-"Synchronize Backend" will refresh the API connection between EaaSI's front-end and back-end components (recommended after an update to the EaaSI UI)
+"Synchronize Backend" will refresh the API connection between EAASI's front-end and back-end components (recommended after an update to the EAASI UI)

 "Migrate Old DB Data" will convert existing resource metadata following any changes to the node's database.
-(recommended to perform only on request by the EaaSI dev team; metadata migrations will only be required after major updates to both front-end and back-end infrastructure)
+(recommended to perform only on request by the EAASI dev team; metadata migrations will only be required after major updates to both front-end and back-end infrastructure)

 Troubleshooting
 -----------------

-In the event that EaaSI users encounter bugs or unexpected behavior, Admin users can use this menu to download server and web API logs.
-These logs may provide guidance to local IT or to the EaaSI support team.
+In the event that EAASI users encounter bugs or unexpected behavior, Admin users can use this menu to download server and web API logs.
+These logs may provide guidance to local IT or to the EAASI support team.
 Please attach these logs when :ref:`bugs` if possible.

 .. _user_admin: